LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Simulation studies of EFT prediction methods

 \subsection{The \texorpdfstring{$\textrm{t}\overline{\textrm{t}}$}{ttbar} process}

-In the SM, top-quark pair production (\ttbar) in proton-proton collisions proceeds predominantly via gluon-gluon fusion ($\sim 90\%$) followed by quark-antiquark annihilation ($\sim 10\%$) at LO.
-At NLO in QCD and beyond, channels with quark-gluon initial states appear.
-In this section, we aim to include all operators that significantly impact the \ttbar processes.
-In Table~\ref{tab:operatorlist2}, two-heavy-two-light four-quark operators are listed that can impact the \ttbar process.
-In addition, the ${\qq{}{uG}{ij}}$ operator from Table~\ref{tab:operatorlist} affects the \ttbar rate significantly.
-Therefore, both the real and imaginary parts of the WC for the ${\qq{}{uG}{ij}}$ operator, ctGRe and ctGIm, are considered in this study.
-In this work, we only include those operators of the Warsaw basis that explicitly modify the couplings of the top quark with the other SM fields.
-We therefore do not include the \qq{}{G}{} and \qq{}{\varphi G}{} operators that are well constrained by processes that do not involve top quarks \cite{Maltoni:2016yxb,Goldouzian:2020wdq}.
+In the SM, top-quark pair production (\ttbar) in proton-proton collisions occurs predominantly through gluon-gluon fusion ($\sim 90\%$), with quark-antiquark annihilation contributing the remaining $\sim 10\%$ at LO.
+At NLO in QCD and higher orders, channels with quark-gluon initial states also contribute.
+In this section, we include all operators that significantly impact \ttbar production.
+We use the NNPDF3.1 NNLO PDF set~\cite{NNPDF:2017mvq} and the five-flavor scheme (5FS).

+Table~\ref{tab:operatorlist2} lists two-heavy-two-light four-quark operators that can influence the \ttbar process.
+Additionally, the operator \qq{}{uG}{ij} from Table~\ref{tab:operatorlist} significantly affects the \ttbar rate.
+Therefore, both the real and imaginary components of the WC for the \qq{}{uG}{ij} operator, denoted as ctGRe and ctGIm, are considered in this study.

+In this work, we focus exclusively on the operators in the Warsaw basis that explicitly modify the couplings of the top quark with other SM fields.
+As a result, we exclude the \qq{}{G}{} and \qq{}{\varphi G}{} operators, which are well-constrained by processes not involving top quarks~\cite{Maltoni:2016yxb,Goldouzian:2020wdq}.
+Representative Feynman diagrams are shown in Fig.~\ref{fig:FeynDiag_ttbar_TGC}.

-The signal contribution is modeled at LO using the Madgraph5 aMC@NLO v2.6.5 event generator with the \textsc{SMEFTsim} model to incorporate the EFT effects.
-The definitions of the operators associated with all of these WCs are provided in \cite{Brivio:2020onw}.
+The signal contribution is modeled at LO using the \textsc{Madgraph5\_aMC@LO} event generator with the \textsc{SMEFTsim} model to incorporate EFT effects.
+The default settings for helicity treatment in reweighting are used: at LO, helicity-aware reweighting is employed, while NLO samples are reweighted with helicity-ignorant settings.
+The definitions of the operators associated with all WCs are provided in \cite{Brivio:2020onw}.

 As discussed in Sec.~\ref{intro}, the cross section (inclusive or differential) depends quadratically on the WCs.
-We have parameterised each event weight as a quadratic function of WCs, as described in Eq.~\ref{Eq:reweighted}, by including enough reweighting points per event.
-The nominal \ttbar sample is generated at a starting point in the WC parameter space far from the SM point.
-The reference point of the nominal sample, called ``LO (sample 1)'', is set to Pt1 as defined below.
-To simulate EFT impacts on the \ttbar production from quark-gluon initial states and to predict distributions in the presence of extra jets more accurately, we produce another sample that includes an additional final-state parton in the matrix element generation.
-This sample is also produced at reference point Pt1, and is called "LO+1 jet (sample 1)".
-Both \ttbar and \ttbar+1jet samples include the dominant t $\rightarrow$ Wb decay followed with the leptonic decays of W boson.
+Each event weight is parameterized as a quadratic function of the WCs, as described in Eq.~\ref{Eq:reweighted}, by including sufficient reweighting points per event.
+The nominal \ttbar sample is generated at a reference point in the WC parameter space, distant from the SM point, referred to as ``LO (sample 1),'' with the reference point denoted as Pt1.